South Australian Railways Gd class

-The South Australian Railways Gd Class locomotives were built by Beyer, Peacock and Company for service on the Holdfast Bay railway line in 1880.
+The South Australian Railways Gd class locomotives were built by Beyer, Peacock and Company for service on the Holdfast Bay railway line in 1880.
 They were numbered 4 and 5.
 In November 1881, both engines were sold to the Glenelg Railway Company and became their number 9 and 10.
 These locomotives entered service on the South Australian Railways in December 1899, following their purchase of the Glenelg Railway Company and thus classed Gd No. 163 and 164.
 Nos.
-163 and 164 were both condemned as of the 6th of February 1925 and ultimately scrapped.
+163 and 164 were both condemned as of 6 February 1925 and ultimately scrapped.